Intelligent-Silicon/AutoUnattend/README.md

 # Automatic Windows Installation
 # AutoUnattend.xml Answer File

-This is still work in progress and requires condensing because its still too long to read.
+20250731:This is still work in progress and requires condensing because its still too long to read.

 [AutoUnattend-InstallWindows-VMWare-Workstation-Clone.md](AutoUnattend-InstallWindows-VMWare-Workstation-Clone.md)